-Our employees may have been previously employed at other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
-We also engage advisors and consultants who are concurrently employed at universities or who perform services for other entities.
+Our current employee and any employees we may hire in the future may have been previously employed at other biotechnology or pharmaceutical companies, including our competitors or potential competitors.
+We also engage and, in the future, intend to engage advisors and consultants who are concurrently employed at universities or who perform services for other entities.